 What toppings can I add to my tacos?

 Usually I serve these tacos “as is” but sometimes I like to make a little taco topping bar so my family can choose their favorites to add.
-Topping ideas are diced tomatoes, jalapeños, lettuce, sour cream, avocado and salsa verde.
+Topping ideas are diced tomatoes, jalapeños, lettuce, sour cream, avocado, black bean corn salsa and salsa verde.

 More Mexican Recipes for you